ftakelait/ArabicNLI/README.md

 This project is licensed under the terms of the MIT license.

 ## Citations
-**Note**: I am considering submitting my work to a conference, preferably AAAI 2023.
+**Note**: I am considering submitting my work to AAAI 2023 conference.
+Any feedback or guidelines will be much appreciated.

 If you use this code or our results in your research, please cite: